 Miss Korina started dancing at the age of three at Antigoni Tasouri Dance Academy in Cyprus, giving her the chance to perform in theatres and on national TV.
 She moved to England in 2010, where she trained in various styles of dance and theatre performance at Laine Theatre Arts.

-Miss Korina completed her ISTD Teaching qualifications in Ballet, Tap and Modern and her passion for dance and the emotional benefits has led her to start studying for an MA in Dance Movement Psychotherapy at Goldsmiths University, which she has balanced alongside teaching at Danceforce since September 2017.
+Miss Korina completed her ISTD Teaching qualifications in Ballet, Tap and Modern and her passion for dance and the emotional benefits led her to study for an MA and she is now a Registered Dance Movement Psychotherapist working with adults and children.

 RAD RTS LRAD